bubuzzz/todo-meteor-typescript/README.md

 # todo-meteor-typescript

-- An implement of todo app from Meteor in Typescript
+- An implementation of todo app from Meteor in Typescript